iszczesniak/taw/intro.md

 for rejection because editors and reviewers do not have to put up with it.

+Our writing should be clear, because the technicalities we write about are already complex.

 Have something to say, and say it clearly.